-Be very clear what YOU, PERSONALLY have contributed to the science.
+- Be very clear what YOU, PERSONALLY have contributed to the science.
 Own the work.
 Don't say "I'm a postdoc in the xx lab and we study....".
 This is especially important if you're coming out of a big lab.
-Some tips:

-• Use your acknowledgements well.
+Some tips: - Use your acknowledgements well.
 Be classy, complete, and quick.
-This is one of the only times in your seminar when you will put text and information
+This is one of the only times in your seminar when you will put text and information on a slide that you will not talk about.
+List funding, list advisors and labmates, list collaborators.
+Don't call them all out by name.

-&lt;sup>1 Beware: This latter use of text is where speakers go horribly wrong, thinking the audience needs to remember dozens of full sentences and big bulleted lists.
+1 Beware: This latter use of text is where speakers go horribly wrong, thinking the audience needs to remember dozens of full sentences and big bulleted lists.